 - The Broken Hip: A Moment that Changes Everything, an interactive story on scientific advances on preventing falls in older adults and helping them heal faster when they do fall.

-- The Science Studio collects strong multimedia science stories on the web.
+- The Science Studio, a collection of strong multimedia science stories from all over the web.

 - The Serengeti Lion: Life on the Plains with the Vumbi Pride, this National Geographic interactive piece documents the life of African lions on the Serengeti.

 - Thin Ice: Exploring Mount Hood’s Glacier Caves, OPB (Oregon’s Public Broadcasting Company) goes deep inside what may the largest system of glacial caves in the US outside of Alaska.

 - Undrinkable, this Texas Tribune multimedia article looks at how many people along the Texas-Mexico border still live without running water.

 Multimedia journalism short courses are an excellent way of expanding your skillset without the commitment and expense of a full-time graduate program.
 They’re not a substitute for indepth education, of course, but they can provide you with a springboard to learn and experiment with the tools and tricks of the multimedia journalism trade.

 - NYU Multimedia Journalism Workshops